Acetyl-CoA carboxylase: Regulation

-The regulation of mammalian ACC is complex, in order to control two distinct pools of malonyl CoA that direct either the inhibition of beta oxidation or the activation of lipid biosynthesis.
+The regulation of mammalian ACC is complex, in order to control two distinct pools of malonyl-CoA that direct either the inhibition of beta oxidation or the activation of lipid biosynthesis.

 Mammalian ACC1 and ACC2 are regulated transcriptionally by multiple promoters which mediate ACC abundance in response to the cells nutritional status.
 Activation of gene expression through different promoters results in alternative splicing; however, the physiological significance of specific ACC isozymes remains unclear.
 The sensitivity to nutritional status results from the control of these promoters by transcription factors such as sterol regulatory element-binding protein 1, controlled by insulin at the transcriptional level, and ChREBP, which increases in expression with high carbohydrates diets.

 Through a feed-forward loop, citrate allosterically activates ACC.
 Citrate may increase ACC polymerization to increase enzymatic activity; however, it is unclear if polymerization is citrate's main mechanism of increasing ACC activity or if polymerization is an artifact of in vitro experiments.
 Other allosteric activators include glutamate and other dicarboxylic acids.
-Long and short chain fatty acyl CoAs are negative feedback inhibitors of ACC.
+Long and short chain fatty acyl-CoAs are negative feedback inhibitors of ACC.
+One such negative allosteric modulator is palmitoyl-CoA.

 Phosphorylation can result when the hormones glucagon or epinephrine bind to cell surface receptors, but the main cause of phosphorylation is due to a rise in AMP levels when the energy status of the cell is low, leading to the activation of the AMP-activated protein kinase (AMPK).
 AMPK is the main kinase regulator of ACC, able to phosphorylate a number of serine residues on both isoforms of ACC.
 On ACC1, AMPK phosphorylates Ser79, Ser1200, and Ser1215.
 Protein kinase A also has the ability to phosphorylate ACC, with a much greater ability to phosphorylate ACC2 than ACC1.
+Ser80 and Ser1263 on ACC1 may also serve as a site of phosphorylation as a regulatory mechanism.
 However, the physiological significance of protein kinase A in the regulation of ACC is currently unknown.
 Researchers hypothesize there are other ACC kinases important to its regulation as there are many other possible phosphorylation sites on ACC.

 When insulin binds to its receptors on the cellular membrane, it activates a phosphatase enzyme called protein phosphatase 2A (PP2A) to dephosphorylate the enzyme; thereby removing the inhibitory effect.
 Furthermore, insulin induces a phosphodiesterase that lowers the level of cAMP in the cell, thus inhibiting PKA, and also inhibits AMPK directly.

 This protein may use the morpheein model of allosteric regulation.